openstack-archive/sahara/doc/source/userdoc/overview.rst

 Templates
 ---------

-In order to simplify cluster provisioning Savanna employs concept of templates.
+In order to simplify cluster provisioning Sahara employs concept of templates.
 There are two kind of templates: node group template and cluster template.
 The former is used to create node groups, the later - clusters.
 Essentially templates have the very same parameters as corresponding entities.
 Their aim